 Tit le: Installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 Maintain safe and healthy working practices when installing, repairing or modifying construction resources by heating, welding, brazing, soldering 3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting. and thermal cutting.
 3.2 Comply with information relating to specific risks to health when installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting.
 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
-4 and quality of resources for the methods of work to 4.1 Select resources associated with own work in relation to materials, components, fixings, tools, equipment and consumables. install, repair of construction re heating, weldi soldering and cutting. esources by ng, brazing, 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - jigs and fixings - consumables, gases, welding rods/wires - solders and fluxes - hand tools, portable powered tools, heating, welding and cutting equipment.
+4 4 Select the required quantity and quality of resources for the methods of work to install, repair or modify construction resources by heating, welding, brazing, soldering and thermal cutting.
+4.1 Select resources associated with own work in relation to materials, components, fixings, tools, equipment and consumables.
+4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - jigs and fixings - consumables, gases, welding rods/wires - solders and fluxes - hand tools, portable powered tools, heating, welding and cutting equipment.